-While teaching is a rewarding job it is also very demanding so it is important to do your research and understand what's involved before you enter this valuable profession
+While teaching is a rewarding job it is also very demanding so it's important to do your research and understand what's involved before you enter this valuable profession

 The UK education system is broadly divided into primary and secondary schools, with a few authorities running a three-tier system.
 The key stages include: